Diyi2020/Diyi2020.github.io/_pages/about.md

 Main target could be problems related to numerical analysis and getting into the field of quantum many body system with classical/quantum computer.

-Towards machine learning, I am interesting further extending the operator learning work with Lie theory and generalizatiion theory as well as do more machine learing for electronic structure.
+Towards machine learning, I am interested in further extending the operator learning work with Lie theory and generalizatiion theory as well as do more machine learing for electronic structure.